chenguo/franca-js/docs/query-insert.md

     "field": "field1"
     "match": "baz"
   },
-  "update": { }
-  "upsert": true
+  "upsert": {
+    "field2": "value2",
+    "field3": "value3"
   }
+}
 ```

-For upserts, the query field is not needed when the backend is a relational database.
-For Mongo, it may be optional depending on the contents of the ```update``` payload.
+For relational database, the query field is not needed, like Postgres, because it's actually an `INSERT ...
+ON CONFLICT ...` command which implicitly requires `PRIMARY KEY` in `upsert`.
+For NO_SQL database like Mongo, it may be optional depending on the contents of the ```upsert``` payload.
 This is still under consideration.